19hours/sg-statutes/Acts/Companies Act.md

 —

-160D —Interpretation
+160D —

+Interpretation
 (Repealed by Act 38 of 1998)

 —

+167 —

-167 —Prohibition of tax-free payments to directors (Repealed by Act 13 of 1987)
+Prohibition of tax-free payments to directors (Repealed by Act 13 of 1987)

 —